davaya/openc2-jadn-software/Schemas/OSCAL-1.1.2/README.md

 Metaschema treats flags as being pre-defined primitive types.
 JADN has only five primitive types; all subtypes of those five must be defined in a schema like all other types.
-A "common types" schema can be defined as a library for other schemas to use, but it still must be created and referenced like all other schemas, it is not built into the definition of JADN itself.
+A "common types" schema can be defined as a library for other schemas to use, but it still must be created and referenced like all other schemas, only the 12 types listed above are built into the definition of JADN.

 ### 2.3 Packages and Bundles
 Metaschema defines "combined" schemas and "unified model of models".

-* JADN schemas are organized using packages; there is no combination other than making packages available together in a bundle
+JADN schemas are organized using packages.
+There is no combination of packages other than being bundled together.
-* **Package** has two fields
+* **Package** has two fields:
-  * package context (package namespace, referenced namespaces, root types, name, constraints, ...)
+  * "info": context header (package namespace, referenced namespaces, root types, name, constraints, ...)
-  * types defined within the package
+  * "types": types defined within the package
 * type definitions can reference types from other packages by their namespace
 * blank namespace prefixes allow packages to be merged into a single package if type names are unique and contexts are compatible

-* **Bundle** is a set of packages serialized together for transmission or storage
+* **Bundle** is a set of packages packed together for transmission or storage
-  * has no logical value: no id, no nesting, no association among packages, no persistent grouping after being read
+  * a bundle has no logical value: no id, no nesting, no association among packages, no persistent grouping after being unpacked
+  * a bundle can be implemented by an archiver such as zip or tar, or by concatenating package content as in JSON streaming

 ### 2.4